RicardoVarzim/DeliverySystem/README.md

     solution attempt 2: nevermind Neo4jClient and use Neo4jDriver instead
 	real solution: using neo4j docker-compose service tag instead of localhost

+**Conclusion**
+	I'm proud of the final result of this exercise.
+A great challenge that gave me alot of knowledge and pratice.
+Ive come across alot of infrastructure problems, with composing the solution first of all, neo4j client.
+Besides the technical issues, not related so much with programming and the logic of the system but with the system infrastructure it was a very valued experience.

 ## References
  - .NET Microservices: Architecture for Containerized .NET Applications https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/
  - .NET Core Microservices Course: https://www.packtpub.com/application-development/net-core-microservices-video